-- Establishing a trail sponsorship program to support trail maintenance - Installation of trail markers/wayfinding signage have removed the benches under the shelters to help prevent people from sleeping on them; others have stepped up their cleaning efforts.
+- Establishing a trail sponsorship program to support trail maintenance - Installation of trail markers/wayfinding signage evaluating how best to discourage people from camping out at the bus shelters.
+Some communities have removed the benches under the shelters to help prevent people from sleeping on them; others have stepped up their cleaning efforts.
 ABQ Ride has removed the problem bus shelter along Menaul Boulevard and continues to maintain the bus stop.